Resources:Framed Photography Competition

 - Runner up (staff and student category) - framed print

-A selection of shortlisted images will be displayed in the UCL South Cloisters from 8 May 2014 - 13 June 2014.
-The display will be launched with an evening awards/drinks reception on the 8 May 2014 where the judge's first prize will be announced.
-UCL staff, students and UCL visitors will then have an opportunity to vote for their favourite picture while they are on display and via our website.
+A selection of shortlisted images will be displayed in the UCL South Cloisters from 2-28 May 2014.
+UCL staff, students and UCL visitors will have the opportunity to vote for their favourite picture while they are on display and via our website.
 All winners will be announced on our website once the display has ended.

 2014 Competition: Cultures of Farming